tangrams/tangram-docs/pages/walkthrough.md

 3. For the repository name, type `my-tangram-map`.
 4. For the description, type `Sample map drawn with Tangram`.
 5. Make the repository Public.
 6. Check the box to include a README.
-You do not need to initialize with a .gitignore or license file because you will instead be using the versions from this walkthough.
+You do not need to initialize with a .gitignore or license file because you will instead be using the versions from this walkthrough.
 7. Click Create repository.

 ###Use the GitHub gh-pages branch to host the website

 You now have a new repository to contain the files and one branch within it, the master.
 You will clone the repository and create a gh-pages branch, which has special properties that enable hosting a website.
 You need to copy the files from this walkthrough to the folder containing your repository.

 1. Clone the my-tangram-map repository.
-You can [clone the repository](https://help.github.com/articles/cloning-a-repository/) using the GitHub client application or command line utilities.
+You can [clone the repository](https://help.github.com/articles/cloning-a-repository/) using the GitHub client application or command line utilities, similar to how you copied the original simple-demo repository.
 2. Create a new branch from master called `gh-pages` and make it your current branch.
 You must name the branch gh-pages for the hosting to work.
 3. On your machine's file explorer, open the folders for my-tangram-map and simple-demo.
 4. In the simple-demo folder, select the files other than the README.
 Copy those files and paste them in the my-tangram-map folder.
 Do not overwrite the existing README with the new one.
 5. Commit your files to the gh-pages branch and publish them to sync your changes to the web.

-Note: To make a website hosted through GitHub Pages, your files need to stay in the gh-pages branch, rather than being pushed into the master branch.
+> Note: To make a website hosted through GitHub Pages, your files need to stay in the gh-pages branch, rather than being pushed into the master branch.
 The exception is when working with a repository that is named `<yourusername>.github.io`, as the master already has the properties of the gh-pages branch.

 ###View the map on the web